glhrmoura/react-conditional/README.md

 The main wrapper component that manages conditional rendering.

 #### `If`
-Renders children when the condition is true.
+Renders children when the case is true.
 Has the highest precedence.

 **Props:**
-- `condition: boolean` - The condition to evaluate
+- `case: boolean` - The case to evaluate
-- `children: ReactNode` - The content to render when condition is true
+- `children: ReactNode` - The content to render when case is true

 #### `ElseIf`
-Renders children when the condition is true and no previous `If` or `ElseIf` has been rendered.
+Renders children when the case is true and no previous `If` or `ElseIf` has been rendered.

 **Props:**
-- `condition: boolean` - The condition to evaluate
+- `case: boolean` - The case to evaluate
-- `children: ReactNode` - The content to render when condition is true
+- `children: ReactNode` - The content to render when case is true

 #### `Else`
 Renders children when no `If` or `ElseIf` conditions have been met.